New Skip the empty dashboard — get pre-loaded cascading OKRs tailored to your team. Start free

 Decision triggers — defined thresholds that prompt explicit conversation about whether to stay the course, adjust the approach, or change direction.

-Without decision triggers, evaluation becomes reporting.
-Progress gets documented but not acted on.
-The strategy review meeting becomes a status update rather than a decision-making session.
+The distinction between KPIs and OKRs is critical here: KPIs measure ongoing health, OKRs measure deliberate change.
+Without decision triggers, evaluation becomes reporting — progress gets documented but not acted on, and the review meeting becomes a status update rather than a decision-making session.

 Stage 5: Strategic Renewal